Nico7777777/NIST-security-validator/README.md

 3. Autocorrelation Test
 4. Serial Test

-# Brief description of the functionality of the four tests:
+# Description of the functionality of the four tests:

 # Frequency (Monobit) Test: